SELinuxProject/selinux-notebook/src/selinux_overview.md

-There are many views on the usefulness of SELinux on Linux based systems, this section gives a brief view of what SELinux is good at and what it is not (because its not designed to do it).
+There are many views on the usefulness of SELinux on Linux based systems, this section gives a brief view of what SELinux is good at and what it is not (because it's not designed to do it).

 SELinux is not just for military or high security systems where Multi-Level Security (MLS) is required (for functionality such as 'no